-- 1. Critical Area: Engineered storm water controls shall be used to control runoff from the first inch of rainfall for development which contains a built-upon area of greater than 24 percent to 50 percent on a project-by-project basis.
-Individual single-family detached houses are not eligible to utilize engineered stormwater controls to meet this section's requirements. - 2.
+- 1. Critical Area: Engineered storm water controls shall be used to control runoff from the first inch of rainfall for development which contains a built-upon area of greater than 24 percent to 50 percent on a project-by-project basis. - 2.
 Protected Area: There is no Lake Norman Protected Area located within the jurisdiction of the Town of Davidson.